lgrains/clean_data/README.md

     x <- gsub( "-", "", x, fixed=TRUE)
 }
 ```
 The gsub() function takes the character(s) to be replaced, the replacement character, and the text to replace.
-The option 'fixed=TRUE' causes the pattern to be matched as is.
+The option 'fixed=TRUE' causes the pattern to be matched 'as is'.
 This is important for characters like parentheses and dashes, which have special meaning inside of regular expressions.
-Parentheses normally create capture groups, e.g., but for this function, parentheses need to be removed.  'fixed=TRUE' accomplishes that.
+For example, parentheses normally create capture groups, but for this function, parentheses need to be removed.  'fixed=TRUE' accomplishes that.

-The unlist() function is used to convert the list resulting from lapply() into something that can be applied to the colnames(ordered).
-Unlist() turns a list of vectors into a single vector, which is just what is needed for the column names.
+After the new list is produced by lapply, it needs to be converted into a vector that can replace the original column names.
+The unlist() function turns a list into a single vector, which is just what is needed for the column names.

+####Final processing - calculating the means for each group.
-The final processing on this dataset is to calculate the means for each group of subject-activity measurements by  using summaryBy from the doBy library.
+The final processing on this dataset is to calculate the means for each group of subject-activity measurements by  using summaryBy from the __doBy__ library.
 Usage for summaryBy is as follows:
 ```
 summaryBy(formula, data=parent.frame(), id=NULL, FUN=mean, keep.names=FALSE, p2d=FALSE, order=TRUE, full.dimension=FALSE, var.names=NULL, fun.names=NULL, ...)
 ```
+#####The _formula_ argument
-In order to create the formula for this problem, we need a list of all the column names, and instructions as to which columns to group by.
+In order to create the formula for this problem, we need a list of all the column names, together with instructions as to which columns to group by.
 To first get a list of all the column names, use the paste() function:
 ```
 columnNamesStr <- paste(colnames(ordered)[3:81], collapse="+")
 ```